-Graduate students have 24-hour access to private and semi-private studios in RISD's Fletcher Building, a facility designed to promote interdisciplinary discourse with grad students in other fine arts programs.
+Graduate students have 24-hour access to private and semi-private studios in RISD’s Fletcher Building, a facility designed to promote interdisciplinary discourse with grad students in other fine arts programs.
 The building also offers critique spaces, a woodshop and a computer area for shared use, and is home to Co-Works, RISD’s digital prototyping laboratory.
-Additionally, students in the MFA program have access to the foundry, woodshop and extensive metal fabrication facilities in the Metcalf Building, which houses the undergraduate program.
-A full-time technician maintains a state-of-the-art ceramic shell foundry, where bronze and aluminum are poured weekly, and also supports wax-working, patina and rubber mold areas.
-In addition, students have access to a nearby iron foundry.
-Relevant electives are available across the full spectrum of RISD disciplines, as well as at Brown University, and RISD's proximity to Boston and New York affords ready access to museums, galleries and practicing professionals.
+Additionally, students in the MFA program have access to the facilities in the Metcalf Building, where two full-time technicians maintain the newly expanded woodshop, extensive metal shop and a state-of-the-art foundry that supports bronze and aluminum pouring, was-working, patina, and rubber mold making.
+Relevant electives are available across the full spectrum of RISD disciplines, as well as at Brown University.
+RISD’s proximity to Boston and New York affords ready access to museums, galleries and practicing professionals.

 MFA candidates engage in two years of intensive individual research and creative activity in residence at RISD.
 During the second year, graduate students are invited to teach a course that they conceive and develop themselves – usually during the six-week Wintersession.

 In the final semester, MFA candidates focus on creating a comprehensive body of work under the guidance of a thesis committee.
 All Sculpture grad students produce a written thesis and participate in the RISD Graduate Thesis Exhibition, a large-scale public show held annually.

 Apparel DesignArchitectureCeramicsDigital + MediaExperimental and Foundation StudiesFilm/Animation/VideoFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles